 Camp Greylock is privately owned by Michael Marcus and Lukas Horn, who purchased the camp in 1994.

-Our five directors have a combined 185 summers of camp experience at Greylock.
+Our five directors combined have over 200 summers of camp experience at Greylock.
 Each member of the directorate has been at camp for more than twenty-five years, lives on campus during the season, and works only at Greylock during the summer and winter.

 Director Michael Marcus has been working at Greylock since 1982.
 He served as a counselor and department head before joining the directorate.
 Michael lives in New York City, and is married to Diane, the owner-director of Camp Belvoir Terrace in Lenox.
 They are proud parents of Avery, a current camper at Belvoir.